phaggio/weather-pwa/README.md

 Application link: https://phaggio.github.io/simple-weather/

 ## Overview
-This is a single page weather web app, where user can search for current and forecast weather condition.
+This is a single page weather web app developed mainly using JavaScript and React.js.
+User can search for current and forecast weather condition.

 Information includes:
 * current temperature
 * local time